If you feel overwhelmed due to debt settlement, Chapter 13 bankruptcy GA could allow you to restructure your debts. Learn more here.

 In Georgia, if you are single with no dependents, no assets, and your annual gross income is less than $49,404.00, you need only pay a small amount of your unsecured debt if anything at all.
 The yearly gross income level increases based on a debtor’s household size.

 Additionally, the person or family can always retain the majority of the non-exempt assets and receive a discharge of the remaining debts.

 Automatic Stay for a Car Loan and Other Debts

 With a Chapter 13 bankruptcy case, any co-debtors are provided with an automatic stay.
-This means that in situations where spouses have a joint debt, one party could file bankruptcy, allowing them to have enough time to pay off the debt through the proposed plan.
+When spouses have a joint debt, one party could file bankruptcy, giving them enough time to pay off the debt through the proposed plan.

 An automatic stay is put into effect the moment you file for bankruptcy.
 It is a temporary legal injunction from the federal courts prohibiting your creditors from pursuing debt collection from you.
 Creditors will no longer be able to attempt to collect a debt from you.

 This includes wage garnishments, home foreclosure, child support, credit card collections, and vehicle repossessions.
 It immediately gives financial relief to the debtor and provides peace of mind.

 Since creditors may continue to harass you, they are legally prohibited from doing so; you may be able to take legal action.
 Your legal counsel will be able to advise you and represent you if you need it.